gjbex/training-material/Python/Numba/README.md

 ## What is it?
 1. `numba_test.py`: some timing tests for numpy constructs, including the use of numba.
-1. `Julia`: Julia set code implementation comparing a pure Python implementation with numba JIT and eager JIT.
+1. `JuliaSet`: Julia set code implementation comparing a pure Python implementation with numba JIT and eager JIT.
 1. `Primes`: code to compute the first n prime numbers comparing a pure Python implementation with numba JIT and eager JIT.